So you’ve got some marketing skills, and you’re wondering how to start a digital marketing agency.

 - Charge what you are worth.
 If you are making your clients money, then charge what you are worth…and make them even more money!

-Starting a digital marketing agency with no experience doesn’t have to be a daunting process full of questions, unknowns, and hurdles.
+Starting a digital marketing agency without experience doesn’t have to be a daunting process full of questions, unknowns, and hurdles.

-It does require that you clearly understand what you want out of your agency, who you’re going to help, and how you’re going to help them.
+It does require that you clearly understand what you want out of your agency, who you’re going to help, and how you will help them.